-In the edgeR context, dispCoxReidInterpolateTagwise is a low-level function called by estimateGLMTagwiseDisp. dispCoxReidInterpolateTagwise calls the function maximizeInterpolant to fit cubic spline interpolation over a genewise grid.
+$In the edgeR \ context, \ dispCoxReidInterpolateTagwise is a low-level function \ called \ by \ estimateGLMTagwiseDisp.$ dispCoxReidInterpolateTagwise produces a vector of genewise dispersions having the same length as the number of genes in the count data.

 Note that the terms 'tag' and 'gene' are synonymous here.
 The function is only named 'Tagwise' for historical reasons.